 In all, this water purifier provides good value for money.
 If you are looking for a RO water purifier with smart features, this water purifier should definitely be on your checkout lists.

 This water purifier from Livpure is one the most budget friendly RO water purifier in India right now.
 The purifier comes with and advanced 6 stage water purification process.
 The purification stages include Sediment Filter, Pre Activated Carbon Filter, RO Membrane, UV chamber, silver impregnated post carbon filter, and mineralizer.

 The water purifier also comes with a mineralizer which replenishes the essential minerals.
 This makes sure that the water is healthy to drink and has a great taste.

 The Livpure Glo has other useful features like smart LED indicators for power on, purification on, and tank full status.
 The system also switches off automatically once the tank is full.

-Best Water Purifier – Buying Guide
+Best Water Purifiers in India – Buying Guide

 Pure and healthy water is a basic need of every household.
 With increasing water pollution, finding the best water purifier based on the source of input water becomes all the more important.

 Drinking water is the most valuable resource for human existence.
 Having clean drinking water is critical need as well.
 Yet, the earth’s supply of fresh drinking water is depleting.
 It is estimated that every year unclean water makes a billion people ill and kills 1.8 million.